Trump rewrites US foreign policy on the fly

 As he hikes tensions with China, Trump is showing every sign of aligning American foreign policy closer to Moscow -- even at a time when Russia is threatening the post-World War II and post-Cold War settlement in Europe.

-Trump appears close to naming ExxonMobil CEO Rex Tillerson -- who considers Putin a friend, as secretary of state.
+Trump named ExxonMobil CEO Rex Tillerson -- who considers Putin a friend, as secretary of state Tuesday.
 He has also talked of working with Russia in Syria to jointly combat ISIS, even though Moscow is allied with Syrian President Bashar al-Assad, who the Obama administration considers a war criminal after presiding over the vicious civil conflict that has torn his country apart.

 Russia rift with US intelligence agencies